sanbee/Naarad/README.md

 A simple house monitor and control system.

-The *Naarad* system is a network of remote Nodes with radios operating at 433 MHz, a Base Station with an RFM69CW (RFM) packet radio, currently connected to an Arduino UNO.
+The *Naarad* system is a network of remote Nodes with radios operating at 433 MHz, and a Base Station with an RFM69CW (RFM) packet radio, currently connected to an Arduino UNO.
 The UNO talks to a Linux-based computer (currently a Raspberry PI (RPi)) via the serial connection.
 The RPi also listens for incoming socket connections.
 Commands for